ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Budget
 ======

-The items listed in the tables below represent an upper bound on expenditures.
-All funds collected and unused at the conclusion of this Worker Proposal will be returned to the Reserve Pool.
+The items listed in the tables below represent an **upper bound** on expenditures.
+All funds collected and unused at the conclusion of this Worker Proposal will be returned to the Reserve Pool [5-6].

 **Table 5.
 Core Team Budget**